Basics of School Law and Budgeting

 There are both statutory provisions and common law (i.e., court) decisions that address potential conflicts of interest and related ethical issues for school board members.
 The state statutes that may come into play include: sections (the local government code of ethics and related liability), section (misconduct in public office), and section (prohibiting certain private interests in public contracts).
 Under the common law, school board members also need to be aware of additional conflict of interest concerns and the doctrine of incompatible offices.
 The restrictions established under these various sources of law extend beyond the receipt of improper monetary gains and address a variety of situations where a board member may have divided loyalties or neglect or abuse their duties or authority.
 Some examples of the restrictions that apply to school board members are presented in this section.

-One of several prohibitions established under section of the state statutes is that local public officials may not use their public position or office to obtain financial gain or anything of substantial value for the private benefit of themselves or their immediate family, or for an organization with which they are associated.
+One of several prohibitions established under section of the state statutes is that local public officials may not use their public position or office to obtain financial gain or anything of substantial value for the private benefit of themselves or their immediate family (please see 19.42(7) for the definition of immediate family), or for an organization with which they are associated.
 This statutory rule prohibits a board member from, for example, participating in any discussions or votes concerning the district’s employment of or other business arrangements with the board member’s spouse or, if there is a sufficient level of financial dependency, with any parent or child of the board member.
 (Under the common law, a board member may face conflict of interest scenarios that involve additional relatives of the board member.)
 The restrictions found in section and in other areas of the law also dictate that board members must proceed with great caution in any dealings with vendors who might offer gifts of goods, entertainment, travel or meals.
 Conducting business in the public sector is very different from conducting business in the private sector.

 Under section of the state statutes, the general rule is that an employee or board member may not have a direct or indirect private pecuniary interest in contracts with the school district if those contracts involve receipts and disbursements of more than $15,000 in any year.
 A violation of this requirement constitutes a felony.
 This is a “strict liability” statute, meaning that a person can be convicted under the statute regardless of their specific intent or any advance knowledge that their conduct was prohibited by the statute.
 Section can be violated by actions taken either in a board member’s private capacity (e.g., by bidding on or entering into a district contract for their personal business) or in a board member’s public capacity (e.g., by participating in a decision to change a group insurance contract when the board member has coverage under the plan as a retiree from the district).
 Abstention from all board discussion/action on a contract does not necessarily cure this kind of conflict of interest.
 At best, abstention would address only the portion of the statute that restricts the board member’s actions as an elected official, and it would still be possible for the board member to commit a violation in the board member’s private capacity.
 Nonetheless, many school attorneys and WASB attorneys advise that nonparticipation in one’s official capacity is a minimum step that a board member must take if, for example, the board member’s spouse is seeking employment or some other business arrangement with the district.